PLSWRXTQ/WaterSorting/README.md

 A column of color block is a test tube, and the color block is water.<br />
 Click one column of color blocks and then click another column of color blocks, and the water in the test tube will move.<br />
 If the click is wrong, just click the delayed test tube again.<br />
-Press the' r' key to play again.<br />
+Press the 'R' key to play again.<br />
 Save the random level by pressing 'CTRL'+'S'

 ## Guides 向导